Updated on January 6, 2023

 “Cybercrime is the greatest threat to every company in the world.” - Ginni Rometty, IBM Chairman, President & CEO.

-In fact, 65% of data breach victims were reported to lose trust in the organization that allowed their personal data to be compromised, with an even larger percentage (80%) willing to stop doing business with the company.
+In fact, 65% of data breach victims indicate they lost trust in organizations that allowed their personal data to be compromised, with an even larger percentage (80%) willing to stop doing business with the company.

-An interactions marketing survey found that:
+An interactions marketing survey also found:

 Who We Serve